Toy Boy (TV series): Plot

 The fiction is set in the Costa del Sol.
 Hugo Beltrán (Jesús Mosquera) is a young, handsome and carefree stripper.
 One morning he wakes up on a sailboat, after a night of partying and excesses, next to the burned corpse of a man, allegedly the husband of his lover, Macarena Medina (Cristina Castaño), a mature and powerful woman with whom he maintained a steamy high-voltage sexual relationship.
-Hugo does not remember anything that happened the night of the crime, but he is sure that he is not the murderer, but the victim of a set-up to accuse him.
+Hugo does not remember anything from the night of the crime, but is sure that he is not the murderer, but the victim of a set-up to frame him.
 After a quick trial, he is sentenced to fifteen years in prison.

 Seven years later, he is visited in prison by Triana Marín (María Pedraza), a young lawyer who, representing a major law firm, offers to help him reopen the case and try to prove his innocence in a new trial.
 Although Hugo distrusts the offer, Triana gets the conviction annulled and Hugo is released from prison, on probation and pending the holding of a new trial in which they will have to be able to prove their innocence.

 Triana and Hugo work together to try to unravel a complex plot that took an innocent person to prison.
 A relationship that will not be easy, since they belong to diametrically opposite worlds; She is a lawyer with a hard-working, responsible and bright future.
 He, a master of the night, former prisoner and considered a murderer by everyone except himself.